 Integrated Product Design - B.S.

-The Integrated Product Design bachelor's degree program at JWU trains students to imagine and create the next generation of connected products, high-tech systems and user experiences.
+The Integrated Product Design bachelor's degree program at JWU invites students to imagine and create the next generation of connected products, high-tech systems and user experiences.
 Graduates leave prepared to lead as technologists, innovators and designers in a rapidly changing global economy.

 The edges of professional design practice are becoming porous, revealing new challenges and opportunities in the field.
 A new kind of design thinking is needed to develop the next generation of experiences, interconnected products and interfaces.
 The Integrated Product Design B.S. degree prepares students to integrate system and experience design with strategic innovation, removing traditional boundaries within design practice.

 JWU Integrated Product Design students explore the web of systems and human experiences surrounding and supported by a design proposal.
 This approach positions graduates to create smart, connected products or integrate design thinking and problem-solving into established businesses and industries, helping them adapt and differentiate themselves.